doronz88/pymobiledevice3/README.md

 # Description

-`pymobiledevice3` started as a fork of `pymobiledevice`, but became something much more.
-This tool offers a full python implementation to work with iDevices (iPhone, etc...).
+`pymobiledevice3` is a pure python3 implementation for working with iDevices (iPhone, etc...).

 Main features include: